spot_img

 “This mission-critical project is an opportunity to give back to the university because we are invested in Rhodes University’s long-term water security and continued success.
 It was also an opportunity to apply our research at home and to collaborate across disciplines to deliver value,” said IWR head of hydrology Dr Jane Tanner.

-Rhodes University has been developing its interdisciplinary water security plan through scientific, engineering and people-centric processes to assess the potential for harnessing a supplemental water supply for the university.
+Rhodes University has been developing its interdisciplinary water security plan through scientific, engineering and people-centric processes to

 LEAVE A REPLY